-After a couple months of being available for pre-order from several retailers, I am pleased to announce the official publication of my first full-length book, Sauragia today!
+After three weeks of being on pre-order, I am pleased to announce the official release of my new short story anthology, Woodland Tales!
 For those of you who have pre-ordered already, my sincerest thanks.
 For those who don’t know what I’m talking about, go check it out here.

 Most folks I’ve met have a definite opinion of poetry.
 They either love it or hate it.
 As a general rule, I’ve always put myself in the latter category (excluding songs, which many of us poetry-haters like, ironically).
 I’ve always looked on it a bunch of overly long words used in short, choppy sentences loaded with emotional baggage.
 And yet, poetry has certain appeal to both writers and readers alike.
 This is probably primarily because of its brevity, but also because in some circles it is considered the highest form of written art.Continue reading “The Dark Art of Poesy”

 One of the trickiest kinds of writing imaginable is translation.
 For while there is a creative element in that the translator must decide the exact wording involved, it is more restricting in that they are still someone else’s words he is working with.
 And then of course there’s the fact that one has to know the original language of the work in the first place!
 Here I shall attempt to summarize the main points of translating works, on the off chance that you end up in such a line of work.Continue reading “The Art of Translation”

 To all you hard-working mom’s out there, thanks for everything you do.
 May this day be a good one for you.